Clelin Ferrell

-Clelin Ferrell (born May 17, 1997) is an American football defensive end for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Clemson, and was drafted by the Las Vegas Raiders in the first round of the 2019 NFL Draft.
+Clelin Ferrell (born May 17, 1997) is an American professional football defensive end for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Clemson Tigers, winning the 2018 Ted Hendricks Award, and was selected fourth overall by the Las Vegas Raiders in the 2019 NFL draft.
+Ferrell has also played for the San Francisco 49ers and Washington Commanders.